 Sithonia (the second finger) is known for its authentic, untouched beauty and hidden coves.
 Escape the city’s noise, lose yourself among pine forests leaned on endless blue shore and embrace the Sithonia’s wonderful nature.

 Mount Athos (the third finger) is a closed, monastic region that can be visited only by men with special authorization.
 Despite this, you can admire this beauty from the sea, since many boat trips around Athos are organized.

-Here is the list of 5 best beaches to visit in Halkidiki:
+Which are the best beaches to visit in Halkidiki?